 We gave the man working there information on the book about the discovery of Paula Pederson’s then-famous father.

 To get around in Seattle, we discovered that we could buy a transfer ticket on the busses for one dollar.
 We were “Senior Citizens” which saved us a lot of walking.
 Each city has it’s own system of transportation, and it takes some time to get acquainted with it.

-From the museum, we went to the Smith Tower, a landmark of Seattle; the highest skyscraper of the West Pacific when built.
+Smith Tower, a landmark of Seattle; the highest skyscraper of the West Pacific when built.
 Behind it, is Hans Peterson’s King County Court House from 1930 just before the big economic crack.